menu

 Unlike some towns, Keams Canyon - Second Mesa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Keams Canyon - Second Mesa are a mix of both white- and blue-collar jobs.
 Overall, Keams Canyon - Second Mesa is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Keams Canyon - Second Mesa who work in office and administrative support (14.97%), healthcare (14.97%), and teaching (12.75%).

-The citizens of Keams Canyon - Second Mesa have a very low rate of college education: just 8.92% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Keams Canyon - Second Mesa has a very low overall level of education: only 8.92% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Keams Canyon - Second Mesa in 2022 was $16,713, which is low income relative to Arizona and the nation.
 This equates to an annual income of $66,852 for a family of four.
 However, Keams Canyon - Second Mesa contains both very wealthy and poor people as well.
 Keams Canyon - Second Mesa also has one of the higher rates of people living in poverty in the nation, with 32.37% of its population below the federal poverty line.